The End Of An Era...

 The Wicker Breakdown:

-- Week In Review was a panel interview show, which runs just like the world today.
+Week In Review was a panel interview show, which runs just like the world today.
 It shows that even before the internet people had different sources for news, so one guest would want to talk about politics while one wanted to talk about world news.
-Meanwhile, the other two guest were interested in celebrity gossip and what would now be considered click bait news with miracle diets and all that other nonsense.
-Not only do they each have their own agenda, they each look down on the others for not being on the same page.
+Meanwhile, the other two guests were interested in celebrity gossip and what would now be considered clickbait news with miracle diets and all that other nonsense.
+Not only do they each have their own agenda, but they each also look down on the others for not being on the same page.

 This was followed by a fake ad for Mommy Beer where a bunch of hunters return to a cabin to celebrate their kills by enjoying a beverage with a nipple on top while they all join in to sing the slogan song.

 Andrae Couch And The Voices Of Unity then hit the stage to perform Can't Nobody Do Me Like Jesus.